-No Eating After Dinner Challenge – 31 Day Journey
+No Eating After Dinner Challenge – A 31 Day Journey

-You might be asking yourself why this challenge?
+You might be asking yourself why a no eating after dinner challenge?

-As I began the new year, I chose my “word” for 2018 and it was CONFIDENCE.
-What that means is I am confident in myself and my decisions.
+At the beginning of the new year, I chose my “word” for 2018: CONFIDENCE.
+To me, it included confidence in myself and my decisions.

-Alright, let’s get to the meat and potatoes for March.
+Alright, let’s get to the meat and potatoes for this month.

-This month’s daily challenge in it’s simplest form is NO EATING AFTER DINNER.
+This month’s daily challenge is NO EATING AFTER DINNER

-This is for me to let go of that need to relax with food as my pacifier (aka binky) after getting the kids to bed.
-That notion right there is the main reason I chose this as my challenge but what I know is there will be so much more that I will gain from this one simple act.
+Not eating after dinner gives me permission to let go of food being a pacifier once the kids are in bed.
+That notion is why I chose this as my challenge.
+On top of that, there will be so much more to gain from one simple change.

-I will still be eating normally throughout the day so it’s not a free for all to get as many calories in before dinner.
-This is not a torture device or about weight loss.
-This is a way for me to treat my body respectfully, giving it a break and free it from needing to digest food at night.
+I will eat normally throughout the day so nothing with change in that aspect.
+The daily challenge is not a torture device or about weight loss.
+This is a way for me to treat my body respectfully, giving it a break to digest food properly at night.

 And rid myself of weird, creepy food-induced dreams.